intel/network-operator/README.md

     Bitmask of Priority Flow Control priorities to enable.
 Requires 'lldpad' on the host or enabled in a container with the above `enableLLDPAD` boolean.
 Currently the only two accepted values are `00000000` and `11110000`.

+* `networkMetrics` boolean

+    Enable scale-out network metrics from an HTTP endpoint on the Pod.
+Prometheus can be configured to scrape the endpoint with [Service and ServiceMonitor objects](#prometheus-scale-out-network-metrics).

 The full set of properties is available in the [NetworkClusterPolicy CRD definition](config/operator/crd/bases/intel.com_networkclusterpolicies.yaml).
 Examples of Network Operator CRDs are found in the [samples directory](config/operator/samples/).